 Of all the features that make up Google+, Hangouts are by far the most widely successful aspect of the social network.
 Hangouts allow people to connect with one another through video conferencing on a personal level or through Google+ Hangouts on Air that allow a Hangout to be shared live with the public.

-Google continues to take hold of the webinar and video conferencing industry through Hangouts, since the Google+ feature allows for anyone to quickly and easily setup up a video presentation for an unlimited amount of audience members for free.
+Google continues to take hold of the webinar and video conferencing industry through Hangouts since the Google+ feature allows for anyone to quickly and easily setup up a video presentation for an unlimited amount of audience members for free.
 There are advantages and disadvantages to Google+ Hangouts as compared to a traditional webinar service like GoToMeeting, but overall, Hangouts are an effective and affordable way for businesses to reach their audience with video.

 “Now suppose you want to do more than just have a video chat with 10,000 of your closest friends.
 Suppose you’re a comedian who wants to hold a special performance.
 Or a music band who decides to broadcast a concert from their parents’ garage.
 Or a budding interviewer who wants to setup a TV show from his or her living room like Kramer did on Seinfeld.
 Or, in my example, a small business owner who wants to explain how the fiscal cliff is affecting his business to 500 people who have nothing more exciting to do than listen to him on a weekday afternoon.
 That’s what Google+ Hangouts On Air does.
 It’s like having a giant TV studio to broadcast to the world…from your office.” – Gene Marks for Forbes.

-In an effort to continually unify Google users across their properties, Hangouts are an integrated aspect of the company’s ecosystem of products all centered on Google+.
+To continually unify Google users across their properties, Hangouts are an integrated aspect of the company’s ecosystem of products all centered on Google+.
 Therefore, there are many benefits for businesses active on Google+ through Hangouts and the platform’s other features.

 Here’s where to begin when it comes to using Google+ Hangouts on Air for your business: